heimsothe/Spring-2024-OOP-Cpp-Labs/Lab03/README.md

     style="background-color: #E5F6FF; border-left: 6px solid #2CA5E0; color: #091E42; padding: 10px; border-radius: 5px;">
     <i class="fa-solid fa-circle-info"></i>
     <b style="display: inline; margin-bottom: 8px; font-size: 16px;">Grading Breakdown & Style Points</b>
-    <p>Assignments on Canvas will be recorded out of 100 marks.</p>
+    <p>Assignments on Canvas will be recorded out of 100 points.</p>
     <p>The grading of homework is a combination of completeness and correctness of the outputs and programming style.
-Completeness and correctness (80 marks) will be assessed automatically through testing on GitHub Classroom, while instructors and TAs will assess the programming style after the deadline (20 marks).</p>
+Completeness and correctness (80 points) will be assessed automatically through testing on GitHub Classroom, while instructors and TAs will assess the programming style after the deadline (20 points).</p>
     <p>Code style will be evaluated using the guidelines shown in the Modules on Canvas.</p>
     <p>This grading will be done manually by the TAs after the deadline.</p>
 </div>